meliopolis/governance-paymaster/README.md

 We initially built these paymasters for [`GovernorBravo`](https://etherscan.io/address/0x408ED6354d4973f66138C91495F2f2FCbd8724C3) and later tested them successfully for OpenZeppelin's [`Governor`](https://docs.openzeppelin.com/contracts/5.x/governance#governor) contract.

+One caveat is that we only support `castVote(uint256,uint8)` function calls for the OZ `Governor`.
+It also allows casting votes through additional calls like `castVoteWithReason` and `castVoteWithReasonAndParams`.
+While the paymaster can be extended to support those calls, we believe those can be used to drain the paymasters faster.
+So, implementing them requires additional checks like limiting length of `reason` or `params`.

 <details>
 <summary> Testing with `GovernorBravo`</summary>